-One of the biggest announcements Apple has ever made was on Apple’s WWDC about the Siri API being available for developers.
-This new framework is known as SiriKit which allows developers to integrate Siri into apps, making it easier to get things done.
+One of the biggest announcements that Apple ever made was on Apple’s WWDC about the Siri API being available to developers.
+This new framework is known as SiriKit and it allows developers to integrate Siri into apps, making it easier to get things done.

-Imagine if you can get these done through your apps:
+Imagine if you can get these things done through your apps:

 “Hey Siri, pay the phone bill via Pay App.”